aaliyasiraj/hotel-review-analytics/README.md

 ## How to Use

-1. Open `Assignment2.twbx` in **Tableau Desktop 2026.1+**
+1. Open the `.twbx` file in Tableau Desktop 2026.1+
 2. Navigate between dashboards using the tabs at the bottom
-3. Use the filter panels on the right to slice by city, month, nationality, or satisfaction band
+3. Use the filter panels to slice by city, month, nationality, or satisfaction band
 4. Hover over any chart element for detailed tooltips
 5. Click any bar or map point to cross-filter all other visuals on the dashboard